-Simone “Boss Lady” Amelia is the Host of “International Affair With Boss Lady” on DASH Radio, Editor-At-Large for Riphort magazine and Brand Ambassador for DrJays.com, Monster Products, Indique Hair and more.
+Simone “Boss Lady” Amelia is an international media personality.
+Her credits include Content Director for The Source Magazine, On-Air Host of “International Affair With Boss Lady” on DASH Radio and Hip Hop Nation (SiriusXM Radio), Content/Lifestyle Director for DrJays.com and Brand Ambassador for Monster Products, Indique Hair and more.

 Born and raised in Sydney, Australia and of Middle Eastern/Mediterranean heritage, Simone moved to New York City in January 2007 and quickly become a familiar face in both the music and fashion industries, in particular her achievement of being chosen as one of five women from around the world to design a signature sneaker for Reebok Classics’ “Classic Beat” campaign in October 2012.

 “The inspiration behind my shoe with Reebok Classics is my favorite cartoon heroine—Princess Jasmine.
 I see a lot of myself in the character: a strong, passionate woman of Middle Eastern descent striving to maintain a balance between the fast-paced, crazy world of entertainment and pop culture I exist in while holding on to cultural tradition and being a role model for young women.”
 A published journalist from the age of 17 in her home country of Australia and abroad, she’s interviewed stars (and developed relationships with) such artists as Jennifer Lopez, Beyoncé, Afeni Shakur, Diddy, Rick Ross, 50 Cent and countless others throughout her rewarding career.